joaqkings/Spectrumview/README.md

   1. Arguments - Specify the direction of the dimension of interest can be `"width"` or `"length"`.
   2. Returns - `uint32_t` with the size of the specified dimension.

 * `show_formatted_grid()`: A function that takes the raw map, and resizes it to have even pixel sized steps with the required characteristics to build a BMP file.
 It returns a 2D flattened matrix with the resized shape.
 Intensity is filled making sure to keep the information from the raw map.
+After filling the map with the raw intensity, it is then normalized to the maximum registered intensity to keep consistency on the color shading for the BMP file.
+**NOTE:** If there is not a point for the (0,0) point, the formatted matrix and the BMP file will have missing information.
+Future work is planned to fix this issue.
+The program will still run if this is the case, as the information generated can be useful for quick visualization of a large amount of the data.

   1. Returns - `std::vector<double>` 2D flattened matrix with the resized dimensions and suitable for BMP file.